joakim-brannstrom/dextool/plugin/mutate/doc/design/purpose.md

 - [[REQ-plugin_mutate-development_process]]

 # REQ-plugin_mutate-derived
-This is a meta requirement for those that are derived inside the plugin.
+This is a meta requirement for those that are derived from the implementation of the plugin.

 These are not directly traceable to [[REQ-plugin_mutate-use_case]].